thephez/backup-readme/platform/markdown/tutorial-connect-to-a-network-dash-masternode.md

 Once the address is funded, you can begin creating identities, data contracts, etc. and experimenting with Dash Platform.
 The [other tutorials](tutorials-introduction) in this section will help you get started.

-> 📘
->
-> **To make the Dash SDK connect to your local network, set the `network` option to `'local'` as shown in the code example below.**
+To make the Dash SDK connect to your local network, set the `network` option to `'local'`:
->
-> Note: Prior to Platform v0.22, it was also necessary to set the DPNS contract ID; however, system contract IDs are now static so this is no longer necessary as of [pull request 192](https://github.com/dashevo/platform/pull/192).

 [block:code]
 {
   "codes": [